-Epping was seven when he first visited his father in prison.
-His father was convicted and sentenced to fifteen years in a state penitentiary for conspiracy to commit fraud.
+My father was seven when I first visited him in prison.
+He had been convicted and sentenced to fifteen years in a state penitentiary for conspiracy to commit fraud.

-Though not financially secure, Epping's family stayed in their upper-middle-class home.
-The father's CPA training permitted him to become the warden’s office manager almost immediately.
-Upon parole, he secured a management position and two years later a Small Business Administration loan to open retail stores.
-This narrative is far from typical of the 2,200,000 imprisoned in the USA.
+Though we were not financially secure, my family stayed in our upper-middle-class home.
+My father's business acumen permitted him to become the warden's office manager almost immediately upon beginning his sentence.
+Upon parole, he secured a management position and, two years later, a Small Business Administration loan to open retail stores.
+My family narrative is far from typical of the 2,200,000 imprisoned in the USA.
 Differences?
-Epping's father was white, an upper-middle-class male who had benefitted from the Veterans Home Loan program, and who had attended two years of schooling post-high school.
+My father was white, an upper-middle-class male who had attended six years of post-high school and benefitted from the Veterans Home Loan program.

-Epping's father's chronicle is a part of his own, hence the accounting theme throughout this work.
-The father's crime and imprisonment linger.
-Though convicted of a renowned felony in Illinois, the father continued to access privilege and, as a consequence, so did Epping.
+My father's chronicle is a part of my own, hence the accounting theme throughout my studio work engaging overcriminalization and mass imprisonment.
+Though convicted of a renowned felony in 1950's Illinois, my father continued to access privilege and, consequently, so did I.

 Bryan Stevenson writes: "We have to reform a system of criminal justice that continues to treat people better if they are rich and guilty than if they are poor and innocent."
 As a white male, I am aware I have privileges withheld from others.
 I possess social capital that permits me access denied to others.
 I feel a keen ability to bring these accounts into unexpected places through unanticipated means.